MAH-7/JPKWT-Rating-Reviews/DEPLOYMENT.md

 - Check Node.js version compatibility
 - Verify all dependencies are installed

+### Fixed: Replit Dependencies Issue
+If you encounter "Cannot find package '@replit/vite-plugin-runtime-error-modal'" error:
+- The project now uses `server/index.prod.ts` for production builds
+- This avoids importing Replit-specific dependencies that don't exist in Render
+- The build scripts automatically use the production-safe version

 ### Database Issues
 - Verify DATABASE_URL is correct
 - Ensure Neon database is accessible